-Example: You have 17 League Points, 2 League Make Ups and you had a forfeit, your Total Leagues Points for playoff qualification/seeding would be 14 (17-3), 2 points for the 2 make ups and 1 point for the match you forfeited.
+Example: You have 17 League Points and 2 League Make Ups, your Total Leagues Points for playoff qualification/seeding would be 15 (17-2), -2 points for the 2 make ups matches you did not play.

 Minimum matches needed to be considered for season completion and playoff eligibility is two thirds of total matches rounded up.
 Example: Let's say there are 12 players, an 11 week season, you have to play a minimum of 8 matches or have no more than 3 make up matches at the end of the regular season.
 In this example, you could have 3 make up matches and be eligible for the playoffs, keep in mind that 3 points would be deducted from total points for final position, but if you have say 4 make up matches, you would not be eligible for the playoffs and your regular season would be marked as a bye so that any points won by those who did get their match in would lose those points to be fair to those who didn't get a chance to play their match.

 Playoff seeding is determined by the following sequence.

 Most total League Points - Total Leagues Points = League Points - (League Make Ups + Number of Forfeits).

 In a two-way tie, the winner of the head-to-head match.

 If players in a two-way tie have not played head-to-head then position is determined in the following order until the tie is broken:

 Player with least amount of make up matches gets higher position.

 Player with most matches played, including bye matches gets higher position.

 Player with the highest point total from bye matches gets the higher position.